 - Consider any criminal history you have, no matter how long ago it happened, and speak confidentially with your new family liaison about which countries may approve you and how to best document those events.

 - Consider any mental health issues that you have, including even minor depression, anxiety, post-partum depression, ADHD, bi-polar, suicidal thoughts, etc. Backgrounds such as these do not automatically disqualify you to adopt, but it is crucial that you share this information upfront to help us best guide you to a country program which is best for you.
-If you have a *current* diagnosis of any of these and are on medication for them, please also share that confidentially upfront with your homestudy social worker.
+If you have a *current* diagnosis of any of these and are on medication for them, please share that confidentially upfront with your homestudy social worker.

 - Your family must carry private health insurance (Medicaid for your other children does not count, it must be a private carrier that will allow your newly adopted child to be added and eligible for services on the date the adoption is final).

 - Families who are members in Samaritan Ministries or other healthcare-sharing groups must have written approval from SMI *for that child and their specific needs* prior to a commitment.

 - You must be in a stable financial position to begin an international adoption.
 There are many grant and loan foundations out there which *may* be of help, but it will not be upfront.
 Other granting and loan foundations typically require a completed home study before you can even apply, and are usually used for final travel costs and agency fees.
-Upfront costs include: 1) your home study (approx $2000) and 2) initial agency fees or Promise Trust deposits(from $1275 to $3000) in order to make an official commitment for a child.
+Upfront costs include: 1) your home study (approx $2000) and 2) initial agency fees (vary greatly) in order to make an official commitment for a child.

 - If you live in a rural area, far away from adequate educational and medical resources (children’s hospitals, therapists, other medical specialists), please only consider children who are relatively healthy, whose needs you can more reasonably and realistically meet without major travel burdens or other frequent, necessary medical interventions.